 Software quality is important to me.
 I think about it a lot.
 I think about it when I’m estimating, when I’m coding and sometimes when I’m at home too.
 Today I was thinking about software quality on a run and an interesting thing occurred to me, that is when we set a target for quality, there’s a corresponding psychological mechanism that steers us sub-consciously toward it.
 It encourages us to make the decisions now that will move us toward our goal.

 This is a good reason to set stretch targets to aim for.
-Inevitably there will be challenges to interfere with our best plans, however if we have a stretch target in place we can keep our eyes focused toward it and make the commitment necessary to push through the difficulties.
-Conversely if we only strive for a base target, then we are less likely to feel motivated to achieve something special and worthwhile.
-We are setting our sights too low.
+Inevitably there will be challenges to interfere with our best plans, however if we have a stretch target in place we can keep focused toward it and make the commitment necessary to push through the difficulties.
+Conversely if we only strive for a base target, then we are less likely to feel motivated to achieve something worthwhile.
+Are we setting our sights too low?

-A lot of these musing were stimulated after reading a wonderfully fascinating article by an engineering leader in Microsoft, written in 1989, about working toward zero-defects.
-Zero defects sounds like an unattainable ideal, however it is a worthy stretch target in my opinion.
+A lot of these musing were stimulated after reading a wonderful and fascinating article by an engineering leader in Microsoft, written in 1989, about working toward zero-defects (pdf).
+Zero defects sounds like an unattainable ideal, however it may be a worthy stretch target in my opinion.
 Big goals and hard targets give people reason to focus, to strive, to exceed their day-to-day and break out of their comfort-zone.
-Perhaps there is something we can all learn from this effort inside Microsoft.
+Perhaps there is something we can learn from this effort inside Microsoft.